A note on the Tur\'an number of a Berge odd cycle: Lemmas

 Here we present a proof that is built on the same principle, but is somewhat simpler than the proof found in \cite{gmp}.
 Before that, let us recall the well-known notion of alternating paths.
 Given a bipartite graph $\Gamma$ and a matching $M$ in it, a path $P$ in $\Gamma$ is called \textit{alternating} if its first edge is not in $M$, and then it alternates between edges in $M$ and edges not in $M$, finishing with an edge not in $M$.
 It is well-known and easy to see that deleting the edges of $P$ from $M$ and replacing them with the edges of $P$ that were not in $M$, we obtain another matching, that is larger than $M$.

-\begin{proof} First we build a set $V''\subset V(\Gamma)$ the following way.
-We start with the set $V_0$ of vertices in $A$ that are not incident to any edges of $M$.
+\begin{proof} First we build a set $V'\subset V(\Gamma)$ in the following way.
+Let $V_0$ be the set of vertices in $A$ that are not incident to any edges of $M$.
 Then in the first step we add to $V_0$ the set of vertices in $B$ that are neighbors of a vertex in $V_0$, to obtain $V_1$.
 In the second step we add to $V_1$ the vertices in $A$ that are connected to a vertex in $V_1$ by an edge in $M$, to obtain $V_2$.
-Similarly, in the $i$th step, if $i$ is odd we add we add to $V_{i-1}$ the set of vertices in $B$ that are neighbors of a vertex in $V_{i-1}$, while if $i$ is even, we add to $V_{i-1}$ the vertices in $A$ that are connected to a vertex in $V_{i-1}$ by an edge in $M$ (i.e. $M(b)$ for some $b\in B\cap V_{i-1}$), to obtain $V_i$.
-After finitely many steps, $V_i$ does not increase anymore, let $V'_0$ be the resulting set of vertices.
-We claim that no vertex from $B\setminus B'$ can be in $V'_0$.
-Indeed, such a vertex could be reached from a vertex in $V_0$ by an alternating path, thus $M$ is not a largest matching, a contradiction.
+Similarly, in the $i$th step, if $i$ is odd we add to $V_{i-1}$ the set of vertices in $B$ that are neighbors of a vertex in $V_{i-1}$, while if $i$ is even, we add to $V_{i-1}$ the vertices in $A$ that are connected to a vertex in $V_{i-1}$ by an edge in $M$ (i.e.\ $M(b)$ for some $b\in B\cap V_{i-1}$), to obtain $V_i$.
+After finitely many steps, $V_i$ does not increase anymore, let $V'$ be the resulting set of vertices.

-If there is a vertex $a\in A\setminus V'_0$ such that all it neighbors are in $B'$, we add $a$ to $V'_0$ to obtain $V'_1$, and continue the procedure the same way.
-For each vertex $v$ in the set we build, we add all its neighbors if $v\in A$, and we add $M(v)$ if $v\in B$.
-If there is no new vertex to add this way, we add vertices from $A$ with all their neighbors in $B'$.